 I entered Kindergarten in the Fall of 1968 in the newly renamed Dr. Martin Luther King Jr. School, a school that continues to educate a diverse population in the Mount Hope neighborhood in Providence, RI.
 King had been assassinated the previous Spring, and the school took on his name and his mission soon after.

 My Kindergarten “class” was the first fully desegregated class in Providence, an opportunity not lost on teachers and administrators.
-King’s legacy was memorialized throughout my elementary years, offering students at least a marginal appreciation for the Civil Rights Movement from an early age.
+King’s legacy was celebrated throughout my elementary years, providing me at least a marginal appreciation for the Civil Rights Movement from an early age.
 Fifty years later, the school remains a vibrant community comprised of students and faculty who continue to build on King’s legacy.

 On MLK Day, the challenge is to once again be motivated by his words, and inspired by his message.

 “The time is always right to do what is right.”

 I’ve compiled a Spotify playlist of songs about King and the Civil Rights Movement.